F2Wang/ObjectDatasetTools/README.md

 {"fx": 614.4744262695312, "fy": 614.4745483398438, "height": 480, "width": 640, "ppy": 233.29214477539062, "ppx": 308.8282470703125, "ID": "620201000292"}

-If you don't know your camera's intrinsic, you can put a rough estimate in.
+If you don't know your camera's intrinsic, you can put a rough estimation in.
 All parameters required are fx, fy, cx, cy, where commonly fx = fy and equals to the width of the image and cx and cy is the center of the image.
 For example, for a 640 x 480 resolution image, fx, fy = 480, cx = 320, cy = 240.

-An example sequence can be downloaded, create a directory named "LINEMOD", extract the example sequence, and put the extracted folder (timer) in LINEMOD. (https://drive.google.com/file/d/1qvKRW-jDPHSaJKkzttfXIoESN0O6Fksr/view?usp=sharing)
+An example sequence can be download [HERE](https://drive.google.com/open?id=1qvKRW-jDPHSaJKkzttfXIoESN0O6Fksr), create a directory named "LINEMOD", extract the example sequence, and put the extracted folder (timer) in LINEMOD.

 ### 3. Obtain frame transforms